 If there is bleeding inside the retina, it can result in a measure of vision loss.
 In the case discussed in the recent study, the woman regained her normal vision within approximately 2 months without requiring any treatment.

 Specialists found that chiropractic treatment can bring serious risks for cardiovascular health; it may damage important blood vessels.
-One of the most notable risks is cervical artery dissection, which can lead to stroke.
+One of the most notable risks is cervical artery dissection, which can

 In 2014, the American Heart Association (AHA) issued a warning statement, calling for practitioners to be aware that cervical artery dissection could occur and to clearly inform their patients of the risks involved.